nrwl/workshop-nx-labs/rxjs/lab-4.md

 ##### In `ticket-details.component.ts`

-5. Inject the service into the `constructor` and set the `timer$` class field to the getter class field from the `TicketTimerService` object when the "Start a Timer" button is clicked.
+4. Inject the service into the `constructor`.
+When the "Start a Timer" button is clicked, set the `timer$` class field to the `timer$` property in the `TicketTimerService` object .

 ### Code Snippets